-DAS is one of our programs offered at Walt Disney World® Resort Theme Parks to accommodate only those Guests who, due to a developmental disability like autism or similar, are unable to wait in a conventional queue for an extended period of time.

-Guests may have a conversation with a Cast Member to determine eligibility for DAS via live video chat.
-There is not an in-person option to request DAS Registration.
+DAS is one of our programs offered at Walt Disney World® Resort Theme Parks intended to accommodate those Guests who, due to a developmental disability like autism, or similar, are unable to wait in a conventional queue for an extended period of time.
+Guests may have a conversation with a Cast Member via live video chat to determine eligibility for DAS.
+There is not an in-person option to request DAS Registration, although Guests may register via live video chat up to 60 days in advance up to and including the date of their park visit, if necessary.